atomicflag/angonoka/README.md

 }
 ```

-Note that all durations are averaged.
-During the schedule optimization Angonoka doesn't take into accout performance or duration variability.
+Note that all durations and performances are averaged.
+Angonoka doesn't take into account performance or duration variability during the schedule optimization process.

 **makespan** is the total project runtime in seconds.